asyncapi/asyncapi-react/development-guide.md

 The maintainers of the repository reserve the right to change these rules.

 > **NOTE:** If your code does not follow the mentioned rules, explain the reason for it in your pull request.

-## Project structure

-If you make any changes in the [project structure](./README.md/#project-structure), remember to update it.